digital-asset/daml/docs/source/daml/reference/interfaces.rst

    :end-before: -- INTERFACE_METHODS_END

 - An interface may define any number of methods.
-- Methods are in scope as functions at the top level, in the ensure clause, and in interface choices.
-These functions always take an unstated first argument corresponding to a contract that implements the interface:
+- Methods are in scope as functions at the top level and in interface choices.
+These functions always take an unstated first argument corresponding to a contract of a template type that is an ``interface instance`` of the interface:

   .. literalinclude:: ../code-snippets-dev/Interfaces.daml
      :language: daml